mathiasbynens/unicode-data/README.md

 ./generate.sh
 ```

-Note that `Cn` is not a real Unicode category; I just used it to group all Unicode symbols that haven’t been assigned a category.
-(The same thing is done in [the excellent XRegExp JavaScript library](http://xregexp.com/).)

 ## Tests for the generated data

 The generated data is fully tested by a script that verifies that, within the range of code points from `0x000000` to `0x10FFFF`, _only_ the symbols in `${version}/${category}-symbols.js` are matched by the regular expression in `${version}/${category}-regex.js`.
 [This rather heavy test case (which runs over 33 million assertions) is available online.](http://mathias.html5.org/data/unicode/test?version=6.1.0)